Laura’s Pen takes a look at the Medichecks at-home finger-prick blood test kit…

 If you are thyroid testing, then wait for a Thursday because Medichecks run Thyroid Thursday deals, which means you’ll get a better price.
 You don’t have to take the test immediately if it comes on an inopportune day.

-And for December 2018 I can offer you a discount of 20% if you use my Medichecks link and use the code LAURAPEN10.
+And I can offer you a discount of 10% if you use my Medichecks link and use the code LAURASPEN19 (Valid until 1st February 2020).

 So how did it go?